Tornado Intercept Vehicle: TIV 1

 After no longer needing the vehicle, Casey abandoned the vehicle on a central Kansas farm.
-On a Facebook post, Casey placed the TIV as a prize for a scavenger hunt.
-The first one to find it got to keep it.
-Many took to the scavenger hunt, but it was Wichita-based storm chaser Robert Clayton who found the vehicle in 2021.
-Clayton's restoration plan for TIV 1 includes removing the claws and adding hydraulic anchoring spikes similar to TIV 2, repairing the air-ride suspension to drop TIV to the ground to prevent wind from getting underneath the vehicle, repainting the vehicle black, and adding instrumentation to collect data for future research.
+Casey placed the TIV 1 as a prize for a scavenger hunt, where the first one to find the TIV would be able to keep it.
+Wichita-based storm chaser Robert Clayton found the vehicle in 2020, after searching for it on Google Earth.

+In April 2025, TIV 1 was moved from Augies Repair & Towing in Hays, Kansas and back in possession of Robert Clayton.
+Later that month, Clayton started renovation of the TIV 1 by sawing off the front bumper, stabilizing claws, trunk, as well as other adjustments in an effort to remove weight from the vehicle.